University of Iowa

 Place specimen into zip-lock type bag, seal bag.

-Ship at ambient temperature.
+Ship at room temperature.

 See Additional Information: